RajdeepDs/Kubernetes/README.md

 ## Kubernetes (K8s)
 It's a repository to learn Kubernetes.
-Repository have all resources to get started with kubernetes.
+Repository have all resources to get started with Kubernetes.